gdiaz384/py3AnyText2Spreadsheet/README.md

 [xlwt](//pypi.org/project/xlwt/) | Optional. | Provides writing to Microsoft Excel Document (.xls). | `pip install xlwt` | 1.3.0
 [odfpy](//pypi.org/project/odfpy) | Optional. | Provides interoperability for Open Document Spreadsheet (.ods). | `pip install odfpy` | 1.4.1

-Libraries can also require other libraries.
+Libraries can also require other libraries or specific Python versions.
-- chocolate, which implements openpyxl for use as a data structure, also implements `xlrd`, `xlwd`, `odfpy`.
+- chocolate - This library implements openpyxl for use as a data structure, and also optionally implements `xlrd`, `xlwd`, `odfpy`.
 - openpyxl - The latest version of openpyxl requires Python [3.6?
-3.7?]
+3.7?] and optionally uses `defusedxml`.
 - odfpy requires: `defusedxml`.
 - chardet - The latest version of chardet requires Python 3.7+.
-- Python 3.4+ Standard library.
-TODO: Test this.

 ## Licenses: